2010 AFL Grand Final: Fourth quarter

 The final quarter was again a close contest.
 Both teams had several inside-50s early in the quarter, but all were rebounded without score, with Maxwell and Goddard both prominent for their respective teams.
-The first score of the quarter was not until the 9th minute, when Davis crumbed a goal from a stoppage, extending the margin to 14 points.
-In the 12th minute, Robert Eddy hit the post from a long tight set shot won after catching O'Brien holding the ball; the Saints then scored goals through Hayes in the 14th minute, and Milne in the 15th minute off the ensuing centre break to bring the margin back to one point.
+The first score of the quarter was not until the 9th minute, when Leon Davis crumbed a goal from a stoppage, extending the margin to 14 points.
+In the 12th minute, Eddy hit the post from a long tight set shot won after catching O'Brien holding the ball; the Saints then scored goals through Hayes in the 14th minute, and Milne in the 15th minute off the ensuing centre break to bring the margin back to one point.
 In the 19th minute, Riewoldt had a 45-metre snap shot at the goals from a stoppage which was bouncing towards the goals, but was touched on the line by a desperate dive from Maxwell, levelling the scores at 61 apiece.
 Then, in the 20th minute, Goddard scored a goal from 20 metres out, directly in front, after taking a big specky over O'Brien.
 This gave St Kilda its first lead of the game, after Collingwood had been leading since the opening goal, 20 seconds into the game.

 In the 22nd minute, Cloke's attempt for goal was rushed behind after he was awarded a free kick.
-In the 26th minute, Maxwell created a turnover which resulted in a goal to Cloke from 5m, putting Collingwood back in front by a point.
-Collingwood unsuccessfully attacked twice in the following two minutes from turnovers: a 50-metre set shot from Dawes which fell short and was punched out of bounds, and a 50-metre snap shot from Sidebottom which fell short and was marked and rebounded.
-The rebound from that mark ended with Hayes taking a long shot towards Milne from 60 metres, but the kick eluded Milne and bounced through for a behind, tying the game at 68 apiece in the 30th minute.
+In the 26th minute, Maxwell created a turnover which resulted in a goal to Cloke from five metres, putting Collingwood back in front by a point.
+Collingwood unsuccessfully attacked twice in the following two minutes from turnovers: a 50-metre set shot from Dawes which fell short and was punched out of bounds, and a 50-metre snap shot from Steele Sidebottom which fell short and was marked and rebounded.
+The rebound from that mark ended with Hayes taking a long shot towards Milne from 60 metres, but the kick eluded Milne and bounced through for a behind, tying the game at 68-apiece in the 30th minute.
 In the final minute of the game, St Kilda had the ball in its forward line, and after fifteen seconds of scrambling around 15–25 metres from goal, Collingwood cleared to the boundary line on the wing.
 Time elapsed, and the game finished drawn.

 Norm Smith Medal

 Lenny Hayes won the Norm Smith Medal for the drawn grand final comfortably, with 13 of a possible 15 votes, named best on ground by four of the five voters.
-Hayes had 32 disposals, 12 tackles, five clearances, and five inside-50s.
+He had 32 disposals, 12 tackles, five clearances, and five inside-50s.
 Brendon Goddard placed second with seven votes, while Dale Thomas came third with six votes, receiving the most Norm Smith votes of any Collingwood player.
 Sam Fisher and Nick Maxwell were the only other vote-getters with two votes each.

 Chaired by Brad Scott, the voters and their choices were as follows: